10darts/documentation/README.rst

 Upload to GitHub pages
 ^^^^^^^^^^^^^^^^^^^^^^

+After commit and push, and also after compiling the documentation, then, run the following commands:

 .. code-block:: bash

     $ workon 10darts-documentation

     (10darts-documentation) $ ghp-import -n -m 'your commit message' -p _build/html